Humberto Canaro: Career

 Canaro moved with his family to Buenos Aires as a child, where he developed his career as a tango musician.
 He performed as the pianist in his brother Francisco's orchestra as well as in his own ensemble, which included violinist Rafael Tuegols.

 In 1918, Canaro accompanied Manuel Pizarro on a tour of Córdoba, playing piano alongside violinists such as Rovati and Pizella; during this tour he performed at Café Las Delicias, where he met violinist Ciriaco Ortiz.

 In 1920, he led a substitute orchestra for his brother Francisco, appearing at cabarets such as Maipú, Pigall, and Dancing Florida.
 Musicians in this lineup included Rafael Tuegols (violin) and Carmelo Mutarelli (vocals and double bass).
 The following year he directed a similar ensemble at Casino Pigall featuring José Schumacher, Anselmo Aieta and Ángel Danesi.

 In 1922, Canaro joined his brother Juan's first orchestra as pianist alongside Juan Canaro and Roque Biafore on bandoneons, Rafael Tuegols and Antonio Buglione on violins, and Rodolfo Duclós on double bass.

 After the Second World War, he toured Europe and the Americas with his orquesta típica, returning to Buenos Aires in 1951.

 Canaro maintained a close friendship with Carlos Gardel, who recorded his best-known tango "Gloria" at the singer's request.

 In 1935, Canaro directed his own orchestra on Radio Splendid and the Porteña and Cultura radio stations, often featuring chansonnier Pedro Arrieta.
 In the early 1940s, singer Edmundo Rivero joined the orchestra.

+Death

 Canaro died in Buenos Aires, Argentina on 26 August 1952.